Trump faces pushback on tariffs but says he will not back down

 Efforts by Trump and U.S. trade negotiators to link the NAFTA trade pact talks to the duties received short shrift from Ottawa and Mexico City.

 Leading Republicans turned up the pressure on Trump, with House of Representatives Speaker Paul Ryan leading the charge.
-Ryan’s home state of Wisconsin would be hit by proposed European counter-measures on Harley Davidson motorbikes.
+Ryan’s home state of Wisconsin would be hit by proposed European counter-measures on Harley-Davidson Inc motorbikes.

 Representative Kevin Brady, another top House Republican, called on Trump not to hit America’s closest allies.